 However, if you still want to keep the old car keys, you can go for the option of repairing the faulty switch.

-if the repair process is difficult for yourself, then call for skilled personnel.
+If the repair process is difficult for you, then call for skilled personnel.

 Nevertheless, the best option for a faulty ignition switch has a new replacement.

-This is because the cost of repair at times may not be economical, especially given the different vehicle models.
+This is because the cost of repair may not be economical, especially given the different vehicle models.

 Run a test of your new ignition switch